arthemg/nodeApp/README.md

    node server.js
    ```

-2. Open up a browser do localhost:3000 for the url.
+2. Open up a browser and do localhost:3000 for the url.

 3. Try out the search.
 If you type in Mas Banyar in user search, you should get similar names that start with Mas.
 In listings search, type in San Francisco and you should also get similar cities that start with San.